Chat with us, powered by LiveChat Whales of Baja California, Whale Watching Tours | Baja Expeditions

 Sperm Whales

-The largest toothed whale, sperm whales dive to extraordinary depths and are known for ferocious struggles with Architutheous, the giant squid.
-They hunt in the dark depths of the sea using echolocation, and following a deep dive, need to rest on the surface to reoxygenate their blood.
-These whales are very distinctive on the surface with their “double blow” and anytime we’ve seen them they have been “logging” or resting on the surface; from the northern Sea of Cortez to right off Cabo San Lucas and as far south as Socorro, they are quite a sight to behold.
+Sperm whales are the largest toothed whale.
+They dive to extraordinary depths and are known for having ferocious fights with Architeuthis, the giant squid.
+They hunt in the dark depths of the sea using echolocation.
+Following a deep dive, need to rest on the surface to reoxygenate their blood.
+These whales are very distinctive on the surface with their “double blow”.
+We’ve spotted them all over the Baja Peninsula, from the northern Sea of Cortez to the coast off Cabo San Lucas, and even as far south as Socorro.
+Anytime we’ve seen them, they have been “logging” or resting on the surface; they are quite a sight to behold.
 Watch out for Moby dick!

 Minke Whales

-At only about 25-feet long, minke whales are the smallest of the rorqual family and are one of the most abundant whale species worldwide.
-Seasonal visitors to the Sea of Cortez, they travel here to breed and birth from December through to April. https://www.youtube.com/embed/1ug8VXFGWdk?autoplay=0&controls=1&fs=1&modestbranding=0&theme=dark&rel=0&loop=0
+At only about 25 feet long, minke whales are the smallest of the rorqual family.
+However, despite their size, they are one of the world’s most abundant whale species.
+Seasonal visitors to the Sea of Cortez, they travel here to breed and give birth from December through to April.

 Orcas